PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: PromptLoop

 We empirically observe that visual feedback from intermediate denoised states—though essential during training—is not strictly necessary at inference.
-Once the policy has learned the transition dynamics of the environment (\textit{i.e.}, the diffusion process coupled with the reward model), it can generate effective refinements without explicit access to intermediate visual signals.
+Once the policy has learned the transition dynamics of the environment (\ie, the diffusion process coupled with the reward model), it can generate effective refinements without explicit access to intermediate visual signals.
 Consequently, refined prompts for all timesteps can be generated \textit{a priori}, allowing the diffusion process to proceed without interruptions during inference.
-This design yields substantial generalization capability and efficiency gains while remaining fully compatible with existing diffusion model ecosystems, requiring no modification to the generation loop and offering the same ease of integration as feed-forward prompt optimization methods, yet uniquely retaining the advantages of closed-loop RL fine-tuning.
+This design yields substantial generalization capability and efficiency gains while remaining fully compatible with existing diffusion model ecosystems.
+It requires no modification to the generation loop and offers the ease of integration seen in feed-forward prompt optimization methods, yet uniquely retains the advantages of closed-loop RL fine-tuning.